Skip to article frontmatterSkip to article content

 # Interpretation (Variance Function): This regression tells us which variables are

 # significantly related to the log error variance.
-For instance, log(income) and age
+For instance, log(income) (coefficient 0.2915),

 # appear significant predictors of the variance.